 What Is A Master Refractometer and What Does It Measure?

 A Master Refractometer, made by Atago, is his tool of choice.
-It’s a handheld optical instrument that measures the amount of bend or refraction of light rays as they pass through a liquid.
+It’s a handheld optical instrument that measures the bend or refraction of light rays as they pass through a liquid.
 In the case of plant studies, it is the sap they pass through.

 Degrees of Brix is what he is looking for as he measures his grass from plot to plot.

-Brix is the scale based on the degree that light bends when it passes through a liquid.
+Brix is the scale based on the degree to which light bends when it passes through a liquid.
 By measuring the health of a plant’s sap in a refractometer, you get a quick view of your soil health.
 And we know soil health determines the nutritional value of anything grown in it.

 How To Use A Master Refractometer

-- Squeeze two drops of juice from a plant leaf, fruit, or vegetable, onto the refractometer’s lens.
+- Squeeze two drops of juice from a plant leaf, fruit, or vegetable onto the refractometer’s lens.

 - Point it towards a light source and look through the eyepiece.